-Area Minimum size of allotment that may be subdivided Total number of new allotments (including balance allotment) that can be created Minimum Lot Size

-Horokiwi No Limit 50ha

-All other areas 30ha 2 None
+Area Minimum size of allotment that may be subdivided Total number of new allotments (including balance allotment) that can be created Minimum Lot Size Horokiwi (refer to Appendix 9) - No Limit 2 50ha All other areas 30ha 2 None

 All proposed new allotments must adequately show the location of a building site.
+The plans submitted with the subdivision application must show the location of a building site within each allotment.